FREE ONLINE ED ASSESSMENT. Start Here

 For example, a review published in the journal Fertility and Sterility noted that vitamin C is one of several vitamins and minerals that support the biochemical pathway that leads to the release of nitric oxide.

-Nitric oxide, or NO, is generally viewed as the principal agent responsible for relaxing the tissue inside your penis and allowing blood to flow in and create an erection.
+Nitric oxide, or NO, is generally viewed as the principal agent responsible for relaxing the tissues inside your penis and allowing blood to flow in and create an erection.

 Beyond its potential role in your sexual health, vitamin C plays a key role in the biosynthesis of several neurotransmitters, as well as important structural proteins — like collagen, for example.